Frequently Asked Questions

 Emergency phones are located across campus.
 Pressing the emergency button activates alarm lights and connects the student to campus police.
 These look like blue poles across campus.

 Campus Police patrol campus 24-7.
 They are police officers, armed, trained, and empowered with the same authority as city police.

 Crime prevention and safety programs are available to teach students how to avoid becoming a victim - and prepare them to act in an emergency situation.

-Keep residence hall room doors locked and building doors locked.
+Keep residence hall room doors locked.

 - Stay aware of surroundings - do not walk to parking lots, cross streets, or across campus with distractions such as earbuds, etc.